hoverbike1/TOTK-Mods-collection/README.md

 - Graphics - **Anisotropic Filtering fix:** Fixes Anisotropic Filtering.
 </br>Anisotropic Filtering increase the texture quality when textures are viewed at oblique angles, like the floor at distance.
+</br>It's not needed on new Yuzu versions anymore!
+Use only if you are stuck with old versions (Before mainline 1473 of EA 3580)
 </br>Set Anisotropic Filtering to 16 in Yuzu advanced graphics settings.
 </br>[Difference Off/On](https://imgsli.com/MTc5MzQ0)